 Infantry Marines are enlisted for the purpose of, trained in the practice of, conditioned emotionally for, and recognized publicly for: killing.
 There it is.

 The Marine Corps recruits young, aggressive men and subjects them to Spartan living conditions, draconian discipline, and months of charismatic indoctrination into a warrior culture.
 By the end of Boot Camp they have become more than men: they are Marines.
-Out in the Operating Forces new Marines are rigorously trained in the practical application of targeted violence.
+In the Operating Forces new Marines are rigorously trained in the practical application of targeted violence.
 Their bodies are conditioned to endure the grueling hardships of war and their minds are conditioned to operate above a survival level in the most terrifying, brutal, and unforgiving environment known to man.
-The Marine Corps does this because it is expert at fighting and winning our Nation’s wars and it knows that in order to win you must have trained men willing and able to kill.
+The Marine Corps does this because it is expert at fighting and winning our Nation’s wars and it knows that in order to win you must have trained men who are willing and able to kill.

 Even with all of the training, preparation, and conditioning, combat is a shock to the novice.
 It is surreal – at first – and the screaming violence takes an immediate physical, mental, and emotional toll.
 But good Marines revert to the training that was performed over and over and over and over so that it has become as natural as moving an arm or taking a breath.
 The mind finds comfort in performing the routine and the Marine Corps has ensured that the routine is good enough to win.
 So Marines kill – when they have to – and they win.
 And because they win, they do it again and again and again.

 The challenge is that when we teach men to kill, we create loaded weapons.
 Loaded weapons must be handled with care, or else we risk damaging the weapon and injuring others.
-The Marine Corps has done its best to build a safety into each loaded weapon – the safety is a set of conditions that must be met before killing actions are triggered.
+The Marine Corps has done its best to build a safety into each loaded weapon: the safety is a set of conditions that must be met before killing actions are triggered.
 Unless those conditions are met, killing is murder.
-But just because a set of arbitrary conditions is met does not mean that the Marine is able to rationalize the taking of a human life: the prohibition against murder is ingrained so deeply in our personal psyche and social taboos that it is nearly impossible for a sane man to ignore a flash of conscience when he kills.
+But just because a set of arbitrary conditions is met does not mean that the Marine is able to rationalize the taking of a human life; the prohibition against murder is ingrained so deeply in our personal psyche and social taboos that it is nearly impossible for a sane man to ignore a flash of conscience when he kills.
 This is an emotional problem that has been addressed in one official and many unofficial ways.

 Officially, the military has structured all of its infantry training into conditioning men to break the social taboo of murder by viewing the enemy as a “target”.
-Firing ranges have green “Ivan” silhouette targets so that infantrymen learn to associate an enemy’s head and shoulders with a standard target shape and subsequent reward and recognition.
+Firing ranges have green “Ivan” silhouette targets so infantrymen learn to associate an enemy’s head and shoulders with a standard target shape and subsequent reward and recognition.
 This clean, clinical approach has much utility and has been an often-documented factor in the increasing effectiveness of the US military after World War II.
 The emotionally-detached prosecution of enemy “targets” within accepted parameters as stipulated by the local rules of engagement (ROE) is the infantry ideal.

 Less ideal, but fairly common, is the unofficial but popular dehumanization of enemy combatants, usually through the use of pejorative or slang terms.
-In Iraq our enemy was “muj” or “hadjis” – rarely “man”, “woman”, or “child”.
-Each of us is aware of the importance and influence of a label – our names are precious to us.
+In Iraq our enemy was “muj” or “hadjis” – rarely “man”, “woman” or “child”.
+Each of us is aware of the importance and influence of a label: our names are precious to us.
 By labeling an enemy with a derogatory term, infantrymen are able to simultaneously dehumanize him and begin to hate him – not as a human being, but as an object of wrath and the author of his own misery, fear and pain.
 Dehumanization of the enemy is effective at numbing the conscience and reducing emotional turmoil after a kill, but it also taps into primal areas of hate and rage, which are usually suppressed by the conscience and social conditioning.
 This might help explain how normally upstanding young men could act with mocking brutality after killing a dehumanized enemy.

 I vividly remember a foreign correspondent rushing up to me on a debris-strewn street in Karabilah, Iraq on the fifth and last day of Operation SPEAR in June 2005.
 A Marine had been killed the day before and I was emotionally depleted, physically exhausted, and dutifully planning an assault on the last uncleared corner of the town.
 The reporter was incensed.